 Between sound and stillness

-Soft As Metal meditative large gong recording made at Pioneer Works 2022 music residency.
-On Bandcamp and most streaming platforms.
+Soft As Metal is a meditative large-gong recording, made during a Pioneer Works 2022 music residency.
+Find it on Bandcamp and most streaming platforms.
+Click the image to go to bandcamp.

 “Samer captured a lot of the subtler sounds and balanced